symfony/symfony-docs/performance.rst

 Symfony is fast, right out of the box.
 Of course, if you really need speed, there are many ways that you can make Symfony even faster.
-In this chapter, you'll explore many of the most common and powerful ways to make your Symfony application even faster.
+In this chapter, you'll explore some of the ways to make your Symfony application even faster.

 .. index::
    single: Performance; Byte code cache